microsoft/ivy/language.md

 Each object stores a number when its `put` action is called and sends this number plus one to the other object when its `step` action is called by the environment.
 We want to prove that `even.put` only receives even numbers, while `odd.put` only receives odd numbers.
-Here is a specification of this property as a monitor:
+Here is the `evens` object with separate specification and implementation:

-    object spec = {
+    isolate evens = {

+        action step
+        action put(n:nat)

+        specification {
-        before even.put {
+            before put {
-            assert even(n)
+                require n.even
             }

-        before odd.put = {
-            assert odd(n)
         }

+        implementation {

+            var number : nat
+            after init {
+                nat := 0
             }

+            implement step = {
+                call odds.put(number + 1)
+            }

+            implement put(n:nat) = {
+                number := n;
+            }
+        }
+    }
+    with odds,nat

+An *isolate* is a special kind of object that acts as a unit of verification.
+It generally has three parts.
+It starts with a declaration of the *interface* of the object.
+This usually consists of types, functions and actions that are provided by the object.
+The next section is the *specification*.
+This usually consists of variables, properties and monitors that are *visible* outside the isolate.
+Finally, we have the *implementation*.
+It usually consists of variables, function definitions and action implementations that are *hidden*.
+An isolate may depend on the visible parts of other objects.
+This is declares using the keyword `with`.
+In this case `evens` depends on `odds` and `nat`.

+The isolate for `odds` is similar:

+    isolate odds = {

+        action step
+        action put(n:nat)

+        specification {
+            before put {
+                require n.odd
+            }
+        }

+        implementation {

+            var number : nat
+            after init {
+                number := 1
+            }

+            action step = {
+                call evens.put(number + 1)
+            }

+            action put(n:nat) = {
+                number := n;
+            }
+        }
+    }
+    with evens,nat

-We would like to break the proof that these two assertions always hold into two parts.
-In the first part, we assume the object `evens` gets correct inputs and prove that it always produces correct outputs.
-In the second part, we assume the object `odds` gets correct inputs and prove that it always produces correct outputs.
+Effectively, this breaks the proof that the two assertions always hold into two parts.
+In the first part, we assume the object `evens` gets correct inputs and prove that it always sends correct outputs to `odds`.
+In the second part, we assume the object `odds` gets correct inputs and prove that it always sends correct outputs to `evens`.

 This argument seems circular on the surface.
-It isn't, though, because when we prove one of the assertion holds, we are only assuming that the other assertions has always held *in the past*.
+It isn't, though, because when we prove one of the assertion holds, we are only assuming that the other assertion has always held *in the past*.
 So what we're really proving is that neither of the two objects is the first to break the rules, and so the rules always hold.

-IVy calls the two parts of the proof *isolates*.
-They are declared like this:

-    isolate iso_even = evens with spec
-    isolate iso_odd = odds with spec

 In the first isolate, we prove the assertion that `evens` guarantees.
-We do this in context of the `spec` object, but we forget about the state of the `odds` object.
-What this means is that in isolate `iso_even`, the `assert` statement in `even.put` becomes an `assume` statement.
+We do this using the visible part of `odds`, but we forget about the hidden state of the `odds` object (in particular, the variable `odss.number`).
+To model the call to `evens.put` in the hidden part of `odds`, Ivy exports `evens.put` to the environment.
+The `requires` statement in the specification `even.put` thus becomes a guarantee of the environment.
+That is, each isolate only guarantees those assertions for which it receives the blame.
+The rest are assumed.

-The result is as if we had actually entered the following program:
+When we verifiy isolate `evens`, the result is as if we had actually entered the following program:

-    #lang ivy1.5
+    #lang ivy1.7

-    type nat
+    object nat {
-    function (X:nat + Y:nat) := nat

-    relation even(N:nat), odd(N:nat)
-    axiom even(0) & (even(N) -> odd(N+1))
-    axiom odd(1) & (odd(N) -> even(N+1))
+        ...
+    }

     object evens = {
-        individual number : nat
+        var number : nat
         after init {
             nat := 0
         }